christophhart/hise_documentation/Tutorial4.md

 const var clickAttackKnob = createMusicBoxKnob("clickAttackKnob", 127, 99);
 ```

 Now comes the best part: HISE can automatically convert a widget definition plus its JSON properties into a factory method.
-Select everything you want to move into the factory method, and select "Convert to UI factory method" in the context menu.
+Select everything you want to move into the factory method (in this case the widget definition line and all JSON code including the comments), and select "Convert to UI factory method" in the context menu.
 Enter a name for the method (start with `createXXX`) and it will replace the definition with the lines shown above:

 Things get easier from now on.
 After you successfully positioned the first knob, you can simply duplicate the knob and move it around horizontally by holding both the **Alt** and the **Shift** key (notice the `+` symbol while dragging.
 Add the other knobs and use these names (so we don't mix things up later):